Consumer medicine information

 The following procedures should be strictly adhered to regarding the use and disposal of syringes:

-Needles and syringes should never be reused.
+Needles, syringes and vial adapter should never be reused.

 4.3 Contraindications